somefan0102/somefan0102/README.md

 * javascript
 * dsa
+* theoretical cs
+* pl theory
-* linux stuff & bash
+* linux/unix stuff & bash

 # where are you